orionw/al-folio/_posts/2024-05-20-reviewing.md

 We've now covered the edge cases, where people either hadn't published or hadn't reviewed in the past five years.
 But what about those that have reviewed and published?

 #### How much should researchers (and senior ones) review?
 There is no magic number of times that one should review per publication -- however, I think we could probably agree that it would be unkind to publish large numbers of papers and only review once.
-The percentiles of who # of Papers Per Review is as follows:
+The percentiles of Papers Per Review is as follows:

 | Percentile    | 0.1 | 0.2 | 0.3 | 0.4 | 0.5 | 0.6 | 0.7 | 0.8 | 0.9 | 0.95 | 0.99 |
 |-------------:|:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|